 If both you and your spouse agree, you may be able to use mediation rather than litigation in your divorce.
 In this system, only one attorney is required between the two of you.
 You and your spouse negotiate your own terms while the mediating attorney ensures that the agreement is fair and facilitates all necessary conversations.
 Though this is valid for some couples, it may not be available in your divorce.
 If your divorce is particularly complicated, or if you and your spouse cannot negotiate fairly, then mediation is not an option.

-In all courtroom divorce litigation situations, it is essential to have attorney representation.
+In all courtroom divorce litigation situations, it is essential to have a Rochester divorce attorney for representation.

 Another major factor that can affect the cost of your divorce is children.
 If you share children with your spouse, your divorce process must develop a child custody schedule and determine whether child support is necessary.
 Mediation may not be an option for those who need to negotiate these things, which increases the overall cost of the divorce.